Gene Kelly Awards

 The Kelly Critics program provides an opportunity for students who are interested in pursuing literature, journalism or professional writing and enjoy musical theater but are not involved in their school musical.

 - Students will be offered the exciting opportunity of a one-time preliminary seminar at the Post-Gazette, taught by Dr. Rawson, to introduce them to the program and to reviewing musical theater.
-A brief tour of the Post-Gazette is included.

 - Each Kelly Critic will be assigned by the Gene Kelly Awards staff to review two musicals by other participating Gene Kelly schools.
 For each show, they will be given two tickets so that a friend or parent can accompany them.
 Each school that participates in the Kelly Critics program agrees to provide up to four pairs of tickets for Kelly Critics from other schools.